florianhartig/ResearchSkills/Labs/VersionControl/readme.md

 * [Introduction to Git with Scott Chacon of GitHub](http://www.youtube.com/watch?v=ZDR433b0HJY)
 * [Introduction to Git - talk by Scott Chacon ](http://www.youtube.com/watch?v=xbLVvrb2-fY) - goes into technical details, don't do this as a fist introduction

+## Student benefits

+Github offers an excellent [pack for students](https://education.github.com/pack) that gives you access to GitHub (git repos) and a wide range of other software development and automatization systems - I do recommend to check this out if you want to try out a professional software development workflow.

 # SVN